 CyberGhost says that its software has DNS leak and IP leak protection built-in, and in my tests it certainly passed with flying colors (this includes IPv6).
 WebRTC is not disabled as it can be useful, but WebRTC leaks are blocked by the client.

-CyberGhost Pro offers custom apps for Windows, MacOS, iPhone, and Android.
-I have not had the opportunity to test the iOS app.
+CyberGhost Pro offers a custom VPN app for Windows, MacOS, iPhone, and Android.
+I have not had the opportunity to test this VPN on iPhone.
 It also provides guides for manually setting up OpenVPN and L2TP/IPsec connections on these platforms plus Linux, various routers, and Chrome OS.
 In addition to this, CyberGhost now offers free proxy browser add-ons for Chrome and Firefox.

 The CyberGhost Android app